 Here we are, already mid November with plans being made for Thanksgiving.
 I become crushed, from time to time, by the fact that we are not further along.
 I also become crushed, from time to time, by total and complete fatigue.
 I can’t lie to you, I am really tired.
-Joe took a mini break and spent Saturday up north hunting, I really really encouraged him, the poor guy gets no sleep and has a hugely physical job besides coming and working on the house too.
+Joe took a mini break and spent Saturday up north hunting.
 I got a large amount of electrical run and was so relieved when he got home.
-Its been months since he and I were a part for even a night and I wasn’t quite sure what to do with myself Friday night without him.
 By the time all of Saturday came and went I wanted nothing more then his arms around me.
-I honestly don’t know how I ever could have done this without him there to hold me at the end of the day.
 Sunday morning we ran to Detroit lakes and got our wood stove and Joe had it installed with a fire lit in all of two hours!
 And with the fire lit I got tears in my eyes.
 Our new wood stove sits exactly where my grandma’s kitchen stove used to sit and, not far away, was the same stool that had sat by her kitchen stove for all the years that I can remember.
 I sat in the stool, right where my Grandma always used to sit, felt the wonderful heat and I felt suddenly blessed.
-I was reminded why we’re doing this and my fatigue took a back seat to the joy of it all – it really is all going to be worth it whether as a tribute to those before us, or as a home for us, its going to be a very good place to be.
+I was reminded why I’m doing this and my fatigue took a back seat to the joy of it all – it really is all going to be worth it whether as a tribute to those before us, or as a home for us, its going to be a very good place to be.

 I took Tuesday off from work and started the fire at 9am for my spray foam insulation sub contractor who was coming in the afternoon.
 I put on a pair of long johns, a pair of jeans, four pairs of socks, a pair of coveralls, on top I had on a tank top, two long sleeves shirts, a sweater and my carhardt coat topped off with a beanie and winter work gloves and boots.
 After the fire was finally drafting (which means the chimney was hot enough to suck the smoke out and feed the fire with oxygen so I could shut the door on the stove – I learn something new every day) I then took off at a dead run and pulled my last two main power lines into the second floor and down to the two spots we’re going to be putting electric heaters.
 Besides those two main power lines I had to run through the second floor it was ready for my spray foam guy.
 But I had to get those two run first, and I did.
 I also managed to hang a ladder from the ceiling when I was pulling line upstairs.
 I swear, I never could have managed that even if I had tried.
 I came downstairs and busted out laughing at the amazing shit I do without trying.
 The pics above are of about 1/3rd of the second floor sprayed, he’s doing the rest of the floor today.
 Remember, our second floor is our master suite and its looking like it will be completed first, so exciting!!
 Every time I go up there I look longingly at that gorgeous double slipper tub I may never talk myself into getting out of it once this house is done.